robertobandeira/Intermediate-Python-Nanodegree-Meme-Generator/README.md

 `python meme.py --body 'Testing quote out' --author 'Roberto'`
 * Run this application behind a server that constitutes the backend for a Udacity-supplied frontend.
 To do so, run:
 `python app.py`

+# Modules
+## Quote Engine
+This powerful module implements the QuoteModel class and abstracts the different methods for consuming data from different extensions (pdf, csv, txt, docx):
+* The QuoteModel encapsulates the body and author of a quote into an instance object
+* The Ingestor abstracts away the Object-strategy design used in the remaining classes of the module
+## Meme Engine
+This module contains the class that handles the image manipulation and quote insertion to generate the memes.

+# Final Result
+When running this application as a server, you'll have available a website that can generate random memes (with pictures from a database and quotes from different file types), or generate your own meme by inputting a image url, quote and author.
+It's fun and easy to use!